Sydwell/Cput_map/README.md

 2...
 Pick a unique project identifier say friday.

 3...
 In netbeans click on any project in the project.
-(Really it does mtter which one)
+(Really it does matter which one)

 4...
 On the main tool bar click team.
 Hover over Git, then select Clone.